antoine71/django_basic_template/README.md

 # Django Basic Template

-This is a basic Django template aimed to replace the command `django-admin startproject`.
+This is a very basic Django template aimed to replace the command `django-admin startproject`.
 This template follows the directory structure recommended in Two Scoops of Django by [Daniel & Audrey Roy Greenfeld](https://daniel.roygreenfeld.com/).

 ## Version
 This is an alpha version aimed to be fine tuned.